 - a.
-While in Auto-Crossover mode, the minimum amount of time the DUT should transmit FLPs while in MDI mode is $62 \pm 2$ ms. - b.
-INFORMATIVE: While in Auto-Crossover mode, the minimum amount of time the DUT should transmit FLPs while in MDI-X mode is $62 \pm 2$ ms provided A\timer has not expired. - Possible Problems: Often times an exact value of sample\timer cannot be determined. sample\timer may not always expire at the same time as transmit\link\burst\timer.
+While in Auto-Crossover mode, the lowest observed duration the DUT should transmit FLPs while in MDI mode is for $62 \pm 2$ ms. - b.
+INFORMATIVE: While in Auto-Crossover mode, the lowest observed duration the DUT should transmit FLPs while in MDI-X mode is for $62 \pm 2$ ms provided A\timer has not expired.

+Possible Problems: Often times an exact value of sample\timer cannot be determined. sample\timer may not always expire at the same time as transmit\link\burst\timer.
 Therefore, the observed duration of FLP transmission on a single channel may vary as sample\timer ± transmit\link\burst\timer.
 If an exact value of sample\timer cannot be determined, this test will result in Refer to Comments.
 Also, this test cannot be performed if the DUT does not implement the Auto-Crossover function.